datdt198213/programming-language-and-compiler/README.md

-Use gcc in command line and run command:"file.exe param1 param2" to pass command parameter
+Install mingw in: https://sourceforge.net/projects/mingw-w64/ and set variable environment in computer Use gcc in command line and run command:"file.exe param1 param2" to pass command parameter
 + file.exe is a file build by IDE, such as Devc, Visual code, Sublime text,...